gerard-durand/codeblocks_gd_user_manual/Readme.txt

 You need a MikTex installation (a personnal one is OK, it will be installed in your User's AppData subdirectory) Associate .tex files with MikTex (if not done already)

-Use manual_en.tex to build the english pdf version
-Use manual_fr.tex to build the french  pdf version
+Use manual_codeblocks_en.tex to build the english pdf version Use manual_codeblocks_fr.tex to build the french  pdf version

 Use 00_ToHtml_en.cmd to build the english html version Use 00_ToHtml_fr.cmd to build the french  html version Both results are mixed in a single htmlweb directory.
 It's possible to separate versions by languages (see 00_ToHtml_en.cmd or 00_ToHtml_fr.cmd and switch the REM in front of output_dir).

-Note: manual_en.tex and main_codeblocks_en.tex file have only a small difference (idem for manual_fr.tex and main_codeblocks_fr.tex).
+Note: manual_codeblocks_en.tex and main_codeblocks_en.tex file have only a small difference (idem for manual_codeblocks_fr.tex and main_codeblocks_fr.tex).
 - The first one builds the doc with a Table of contents, useful for the pdf version.
-- The second one does not build the table of contents, usefull for the html version.
+- The second one does not build the table of contents, useful for the html version.

 To build html version, you need a slightly modified version of tex4ht.env (replace copy and move by their equivalent unix cp and mv because problems with / and \.
 You need also some unix tools : sed, cp and mv (you have them if you use msys2 under Windows.
 They must be accessible through your PATH environment variable)